JEER11/AISearch/README.md

 ### Step 3: Use the Extension

 **For Smart Reranker Mode:**
-1. Go to YouTube and search for anything (e.g., "apple recipes")
+1. Go to YouTube and search for anything (e.g., "apple")
 2. Click the extension icon in your browser toolbar
 3. Click **"Smart Reranker"** mode
 4. Click **"Save"** to enable